sahil9818336328/Scroll/README.md

 # Scroll project

-### Click on the link and scroll to the particular section in the docment .
+### Click on the link and scroll to that particular section in the website .

 # Technologies used: